Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

-In this section, we present some important operations to construct globally SA-RoD rigid frameworks.
-Since global SA-RoD rigidity may not be a generic property of a graph, our construction of globally SA-RoD rigid frameworks is based on frameworks, not graphs.
+This subsection presents a scalable approach to construction of globally SA-RoD rigid frameworks.
+Since global SA-RoD rigidity is highly relevant to the bipartition, our construction of globally SA-RoD rigid frameworks involves the design of bipartition, which is significantly different from Henneberg construction for distance (bearing) rigidity theory.